the-argus/nvim-config/README.md

 ## usage without nix

-See ``init.lua``, there's some lines you should uncomment before using this config in ~/.config/nvim
+See ``init.lua``, there's a line you should uncomment before using this config in ~/.config/nvim